Lucian31/CaveDragonsGame/README.md

-# CaveDragonsGame
+# About the story of the game :
-It is an interactive game made in python, being about a dragon realm and an adventurer.
+It is an interactive game made in python.
+You find yourself in a land of dragons and are put in the situation of entering a cave inhabited by a dragon.
+If you are brave you have the chance to find a cute dragon to share his treasure with you or a hungry one to eat you.
+If you don't have the courage to enter, you can leave without risking being eaten.